PurdueNWP/M1_SU2023/Week1/README.md

 git clone git@github.com:PurdueNWP/M1_SP2023.git
 ```

- -  These will make sure that your copy of the Github repository will be in your home directory as
+ -  These will make sure that your copy of the GitHub repository will be in your home directory as
 ```
 ~/M1_SP2023
 ```

 ### d.
 To checkout updated repository in future weeks

- - Make sure you are in the your cloned Github directory:
+ - Make sure you are in the your cloned GitHub directory:
 ```
 cd ~/M1_SP2023/
 ```